Cheetos/Titanic/README.md

 We took the parts of feature engineering and data visialization from the kernel, since they are quite educational.
 The main change we made was to integrate all the pre-processing step into transformers, that way we can easily integrate it into a pipeline, and use for the training and test sets.\\

 There is work that can be done to improve our results, specially in the part of the model used.
 I didn't explore too many options to be honest.
 The accuracy of this kernel was 0.83 with the validation set and 0.78, which is around the top 10%.

+## Conclusions

+The main objective was accomplished, which was learning and getting familiar with Kaggle, I learnt to create new features from the existing ones, vsualization techniques and I was able to integrate customized transformers in order to have reusable pipelines.

+## Future work

+Try other parameters for the Random Forest model used, and also try to use other models and compare the results obtained.